citusdata/citus_docs/develop/integrations.rst

   currently use these two decoders (if installed).
 Other decoders will not have the distributed table name normalizing applied to them
-* **Replication slots need to be created separately on each node.** While the initial creation is easy with :ref:`run_command_on_all_nodes`, there is still extra work when adding a new node.
-You need to create a replication slot (or subscription) before rebalancing shards.
+* **Replication slots need to be created separately on each node.** While the initial creation is easy with :ref:`run_command_on_all_nodes
+  <worker_propagation>`, there is still extra work when adding a new node.
+You
+  need to create a replication slot (or subscription) before rebalancing shards.
 * **Cross-node changes arriving out of order.** Changes happening on the same node always arrive in the same order, but since your client will listen to each node separately, there are no guarantees regarding the order of changes